dariomtz/the-roadmap/docs/overview/get_started.md

 and get to the point of obtaining a full time job, it is important to set up expectations.

+Personally, it took me four years to get my first internship, and five years to get a full time job.

 I hope you can use my experience to accomplish in **less than a year** what I was able to accomplish over the course of five years.
 Meaning it will probably take you months to become a world class Software Engineer; and that is fine.

-Personally, it took me four years to get my first internship, and five years to get a full time job.

-This is not a crash course, and that is fine.
+This is not a crash course.
 Just as any other profession, it requires time and dedication.
 Hopefully, reading this roadmap can be the start of a new chapter in your professional life.

 ## Learn the basics